 The Adventures of Robin Hood (2015); Disney's Peter Pan, Junior (2015);

 Disney's The Lion King, Junior (2016); The Lion, The Witch and The Wardrobe (2017); School House Rock Live!
 (2017);

-Brad also directed some of Camelot's young actors in a nationwide competition at the 2011-2018 Junior Theatre Festivals.
+Brad also directed some of Camelot's young actors in a nationwide competition at the 2011-2018, and 2020 Junior Theatre Festivals.
 Brad's wife, Colleen, and two daughters, Whitley and Lindsey are also very active with Camelot in

 Vice-President: Tim Franklin -